LispCookbook/cl-cookbook/iteration.md

 ~~~

 ### Looping an infinite number of times, cycling over a circular list

+First, as shown above, we can simply use `(loop ...)` to loop
+infinitely.
+Here we show how to loop on a list forever.

 We can build an infinite list by setting its last element to the list itself: